Pierre Gringore: Personal life

 After Francis I took the throne, he put severe restrictions on plays and playwrights in place.
 Gringore moved to Lorraine in 1518, where he married Catherine Roger.

 Religion

 Despite the various works in which he attacked the papacy, Gringore was a devout Catholic.
 One of his later works, Blazon des hérétiques (1524), attacks heretics and leaders of the Protestant Reformation, up to and including Martin Luther.

 In popular culture

 The Hunchback of Notre-Dame

-A loosely fictionalized vision of Gringoire appears as an important character in Victor Hugo's novel The Hunchback of Notre-Dame and films based on it, except the 1996 animated Disney film (in which his character is combined with Captain Phoebus) and its 2002 direct-to-video sequel.
-He is probably best known from Hugo's book, in which he was inspired by and bears some resemblance to the historical Gringoire.
+A loosely fictionalized vision of Gringore, referred to as Pierre Gringoire, appears as an important character in Victor Hugo's novel The Hunchback of Notre-Dame and films based on it, except the 1996 animated Disney film (in which his character is combined with Captain Phoebus) and its 2002 direct-to-video sequel.
+He is probably best known from Hugo's book, in which he was inspired by and bears some resemblance to the historical Gringore.